vuejs/vuepress/docs/reference/config.md

   If you set it to `true`, all files that required by other pages will be prefetched.
 This is good for small sites, which will speed up the navigation, but it might not be a good idea if you have lots of pages in your site.

-## Plugin Hooks
+## Plugin API

-User config file also works as a VuePress plugin, so all hooks of Plugin API are available.
+User config file also works as a VuePress plugin, so all of the Plugin APIs are available except the `name` and `multiple` options.

-Please check out [Plugin API Reference](./plugin-api.md) for a full list of hooks.
+Please check out [Plugin API Reference](./plugin-api.md) for a full list of Plugin APIs.